JoyceWLee/LDCTIQAG_reference_docker/README.md

 ```

 ## 3.Packing algorithm into a docker container image
 To use this algorithm as a template for submitting your entry to the challenge, follow these steps.
 First, open the `process.py` file and make the necessary changes marked with `TODO`.
-In general, there should be no problem with the submission if you only make changes to the code where it is marked with TODO.
 When testing your code locally, set `execute_in_docker=False`, but don't forget to switch it back to `execute_in_docker=True` before running the code in the docker container.

 If your algorithm requires additional libraries or files, you can modify the `requirements.txt` file and the `Dockerfile` as needed.
 This will ensure that the required files and folders are copied appropriately.
 Check out the graphic description of the [MIDOG Challenge](https://github.com/DeepPathology/MIDOG_reference_docker#overview) below.